HDR10: Technical details

-PQ10 refers to an HDR format that uses PQ, 10-bit and Rec.
+PQ10 refers to an HDR format that uses perceptual quantizer, 10-bit and Rec.
 2100 color primaries without having any metadata.

-HDR10 is technically limited to a maximum of 10,000 nits peak brightness, however common HDR10 contents are mastered with peak brightness from 1,000 to 4,000 nits.
+HDR10 is technically limited to a maximum of 10,000 nits peak brightness; however, common HDR10 content is mastered with peak brightness from 1,000 to 4,000 nits.

 HDR10 is not backwards compatible with SDR displays.

-On HDR10 displays that have lower color volume than the HDR10 content (for example lower peak brightness capability), the HDR10 metadata gives information to help adjust the content.
-However, the metadata is static (remain the same for the entire video) and does not tell how the content should be adjusted.
+On HDR10 displays that have lower color volume than the HDR10 content (for example, lower peak brightness capability), the HDR10 metadata gives information to help adjust the content.
+However, the metadata is static (remains the same for the entire video) and does not tell how the content should be adjusted.
 Thus, the decision is up to the display and the creative intents might not be preserved.

-Competing formats to HDR10 are Dolby Vision and HDR10+ (which do provide dynamic metadata, allowing to preserve the creative intents on each display and on a scene by scene or frame by frame basis), and also HLG (which provides some degree of backward compatibility with SDR).
+Competing formats to HDR10 are Dolby Vision and HDR10+ (which do provide dynamic metadata, allowing to preserve the creative intents on each display and on a scene-by-scene or frame-by-frame basis), and also HLG (which provides some degree of backward compatibility with SDR).